jamiul-islam/jamiul-islam/README.md

 ## Hi there 👋, I'm Jamiul Islam
 #### full stack developer (MERN)

-I'm a mentor, web developer and sci-fi writer.
-My passion is building MERN-Stack webapps and solving problems.
+I'm a mentor, Full Stack Software Engineer and a sci-fi writer.
+My passion is building web & mobile applications through solving problems and pondering the questions about how the universe actually works!

-- 🔭 I’m currently working on Bright Brain BD
+- 🔭 I’m currently working at InvestSky, UAE
 - 🌱 I’m currently learning React-Native
-- 💬 Ask me about JavaScript, React, NodeJs, Python, Qiskit and Quantum Physics
+- 💬 Ask me about JavaScript, React, NodeJs, NextJs, Python, Qiskit and Quantum Physics
-- 📫 How to reach me: jamiulislamjami@hotmail.com
+- 📫 How to reach me: jamiul@investsky.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I can cover any pop song in the style of Green Day